-The first alternative will unsettle and disorientate your visitor, the second alternative will have them cursing your lack of consideration for their wellbeing and lead them to question whether you have their best interests at heart.
-Ultimately, form inputs can be disabled for a good reason, but there are also plenty of bad reasons to disable them.
+The first alternative will unsettle and disorientate your visitor.
+The second alternative will have them cursing your lack of consideration for their wellbeing.
+This will lead them to question whether you have their best interests at heart.

 When you display 15 input fields, all of which are disabled, you really need to consider whether displaying this information using form inputs is a good idea at all.

-Sadly, this is exactly what members of the website under study who wish to update their business information are presented with:
+Sadly, this is exactly what members of the website under study are presented with: